shivannis/xandr-docs-public/xandr-docs/articles/monetize/inventory-quality-targeting.md

 In the **Inventory Quality** section of a campaign, you can determine how restrictive your campaign will be about the inventory it serves on.

-- **Serve only on Xandr-reviewed inventory** - This is the most restrictive option and is selected by default.
-You will serve only on high-traffic domains that Xandr has reviewed for sensitive attributes and intended audience.
+- **Serve only on Microsoft Advertising-reviewed inventory** - This is the most restrictive option and is selected by default.
+You will serve only on high-traffic domains that Microsoft Advertising has reviewed for sensitive attributes and intended audience.
 You will therefore have less volume but better inventory quality assurance.
 - **Also serve on trusted seller-reviewed/unreviewed inventory** - This is less restrictive.
-In addition to serving on Xandr-reviewed inventory, you will also serve on seller-reviewed and unreviewed inventory from sellers that you have trusted in your **Seller Eligibility** settings.
+In addition to serving on Microsoft Advertising-reviewed inventory, you will also serve on seller-reviewed and unreviewed inventory from sellers that you have trusted in your **Seller Eligibility** settings.
 See [Edit Seller Defaults](edit-seller-defaults.md) for more details.
 - **Serve on any inventory** - This is the least restrictive option.
-You will serve on all inventory (Xandr-reviewed, seller-reviewed, and unreviewed) from all eligible sellers.
+You will serve on all inventory (Microsoft Advertising-reviewed, seller-reviewed, and unreviewed) from all eligible sellers.

 > [!NOTE]
 >